micro-community/development/onboarding.md

 ## Overview

 We need a set of steps and procedures to bring someone upto speed with micro.
-This is for anyone who wants to get into the depths of working on micro and be a productive contributor to the project.
+This is for anyone who joins the team and needs.

 ## Getting Started